sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iotop</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Top like utility for I/O
+Short desc    : Top like utility for I/O
 URL          : http://guichaz.free.fr/iotop/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Linux has always been able to show how much I/O was going on
+Descript     : Linux has always been able to show how much I/O was going on
              : (the bi and bo columns of the vmstat 1 command).
              : iotop is a Python program with a top like UI used to
              : show of behalf of which process is the I/O going on.